Change (Lisa Stansfield song)

 "Change" is a song by British singer-songwriter and actress Lisa Stansfield from her second album, Real Love (1991).
 The song was written by Stansfield, Ian Devaney and Andy Morris, and produced by Devaney and Morris.
-It was released as the lead single on 7 October 1991.
+It was released as the lead single on 7 October 1991 by Arista Records.
 "Change" was remixed by Frankie Knuckles and Driza Bone.

 "Change" became a hit, reaching top 10 in several European countries and Canada.
-In the United States, it peaked at number 27 on the Billboard Hot 100, number one on the Hot Dance Club Songs (for two weeks), number 12 on the Hot R&B/Hip-Hop Songs and number 13 on the Adult Contemporary Singles.
-Two music videos for the song were released: the European version directed by Steve Lowe and the US version directed by Stefan Würnitzer.
+In the United States, it peaked at number 27 on the Billboard Hot 100, number one on the Billboard Dance Club Play chart, number 12 on the Billboard Hot R&B Singles chart and number 13 on the Billboard Adult Contemporary chart.
+Two music videos for the song were released: the European version directed by Steve Lowe, which was filmed in Portugal, and the US version directed by Stefan Würnitzer.

 In 2003, "Change" was included on Biography: The Greatest Hits.
 In 2014, the remixes of "Change" were included on the deluxe 2CD + DVD re-release of Real Love and on People Hold On ...
 The Remix Anthology (also on The Collection 1989–2003).